ianisloli/drawneo/README.md

-this is app is in w.i.p i will learn python
+this is  is in w.i.p i will learn python